zcanfes/Software-Engineering-Team-Internship/README.md

 after slow: (1599603192.001, 1599603227.001) = 35.0
 ```
 show the timestamp of the slow update and the updates before and after that slow update.
 Here the time difference before slow is 26.0 seconds and after slow is 35.0 seconds.
-In total, the time difference between regular updates is 61.0 seconds.
+In total, the time difference between
+regular updates is 61.0 seconds which implies that no updates were dropped in that interval.

 ## Sample Inspect Data Output